Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 You will never turn your photography blog into an empire while your blog is about yourself.

 There are really four reasons for people to visit your photography blog.

 Stuck in Customs is perhaps the most visited photography site in the world.
-Trey Ratcliff built his empire from a combination of the reasons above, but the entertainment factor of seeing beautiful photographs from around the globe resonates with people from all walks of life.
+Trey Ratcliff built his empire for a combination of the reasons above.
+Still, the entertainment factor of seeing beautiful photographs from around the globe resonates with people from all walks of life.